track507/Valda-Spire-of-Secrets/README.md

   - Alchemist Class and Subclasses Finished (written by seaworld)
   - Captain Class and Subclasses Finished (written by seaworld)
   - Craftsman Class and Subclasses Finished (originally written by aelartheelfrogue, updated by seaworld)
+  - Gunslinger Class and Subclasses (written by seaworld)

 ### WIP:
-  - Gunslinger Class and Subclasses
+  - Necromancer Class and Subclasses

 ### TODO:
-  - Finish Alchemist class update and revisions
   - Add the rest of the classes and update
   - Add the rest of the subclasses and update
   - Add all spells and update